Mar 23, 2023

 The five attributes of air are bending, running, jumping, stretching and moving.

-The five attributes of ether are, speech, thought, vacuity, delusion and mental
+The five attributes of ether are, speech, thought, vacuity, delusion and mental instability.

 The Yogis have this understanding.